 Natural selection ...
 Canada's wilderness

-From cherry blossoms in Vancouver to the thundering waterfalls of Quebec, here are just seven of the many wonders of Canada’s awesome wilderness.
+From cherry blossoms in Vancouver to the thundering waterfalls of Quebec, we count the seven wonders of Canada’s wild.

 1. Mountie country